backplane/conex/black/README.md

 >
 >Black makes code review faster by producing the smallest diffs possible.

-The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/black).
+The source code for this image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/black).

 ## Usage